VanshilPatel/VanshilPatel/README.md

 # 💫 About Me:
-Hey, I am Vanshil <br>Full Stack developer and currently a 3rd year CSE student<br> 🔭 I’m currently working on making Notion clone using NextJs and Typescript<br><br> 🌱 I’m currently learning PostgreSQL <br><br> 💬 Ask me about:  ReactJS, NextJs, NodeJS, TaiwlindCSS<br><br> 📫 How to reach me: vanshilpatel12@gmail.com
+Hey, I am Vanshil <br>Full Stack and CLoud Engineer and currently a final year CSE student<br> 🔭 🔭 I'm currently working at Searce as an Associate Cloud Engineer, where I work extensively with Python and Google Cloud Platform (GCP).<br><br> 🌱 I'm deepening my expertise in backend development using Python and cloud-native solutions on GCP.<br><br> 💬 Ask me about:  Python, Flask, FastAPI, Huggingface, VertexAI, AutoML, ReactJS, NodeJS, ExpressJs, Java, C, C++<br><br> 📫 How to reach me: vaghasiyavanshil@gmail.com

 # 💻 Tech Stack: